BlackJoke76/BlenderProc/README.md

 ### ➕ Added

-The following scripts are located in the `scripts/` directory.
-They are used for rendering, post-processing, and data preparation in our 3D synthetic shadow removal pipeline:
+The following scripts are located in the `RenderTool/` directory.

 | File               | Description                                                       |
 |--------------------|-------------------------------------------------------------------|